jordan-public/optimistic-ai-attestation/README.md

 This solution allows for fuzzy decision making, namely when LLM answer cannot be executed.
 Still the **dispute process should not be manual** in practice.
 To achieve this, the LLM queries are engineered in the following way:
 - The requesters query Q produces an answer A. This is recorded in the request.
 - The dispute resolution voting members run automated jobs.
 Each job asks the LLM the question: "When asked Q you answered A. Is this correct?
-Rate the correctness and answer with a number between 0 and 1, which estimates the likelyhood of correctness.".
+Rate the correctness and answer with a number between 0 and 1, which estimates the likelihood of correctness.".
 The automated job could then vote on the basis of the returned number.

 ## Implementation